babelouest/glewlwyd/docs/OIDC.md

 You can add as many additional values as you want.
 If the property isn't present in the user data, it will be ignored.
 If the value is mutiple, all values will be present, separated by a comma `,`.

-### Additional parameters in the ID Token or the /userinfo endpoint
+### Additional claims in the ID Token or the /userinfo endpoint

 This section allows to add specific claims in ID Tokens or userinfo results and to specify name and e-mail claim handling.